 Feel like being pampered?
 Do it for cheap in Weihai.
 Think about having little fishies nibble at your toes, or get your hair washed, massaged and conditioned for around $3.
 A full body massage will cost you less than $15 and lasts for over an hour.
 Yes, please.

 Hang out downtown and get the Instagram picture that you need on your feed.
 Happy Gate is a huge “frame” that gives you a beautiful view of the ocean, plus it’s a cool part of town just to hang out at.
-There are also lots and lots of parks around here — a favorite is Haishan park (look for the giant playground).
+There are also lots and lots of parks around here — a favorite is Haishan park (look for the giant playground), so plan on heading to Happy Gate for a good pictures, then exploring the surrounding parks.

 Lazer Tag, Roller Skating, KTV, etc.